 dolphins in the Caribbean, or an undiscovered museum in Prague.

-Depending on the magazine, you will be paid anywhere from $50-$300 for FOB’s, so you won’t get rich off doing these short articles.
-But then again, they don’t take much time to write.
+Depending on the magazine, you'll be paid anywhere from $50-$300 for FOB’s, so you won’t get rich off doing these short articles.
 If you’re being paid on the higher end of the scale it might be worth the time it takes to write the piece.

 I don’t pitch these short articles because I hate wasting a good feature story in a short 250-word piece.
-And only for a small payment.
+And you don't get paid much!